redhead/diploma-thesis/Managing_complex_business_transactions_In__.md

 ### Managing complex business transactions

 In many cases, an atomic and consistent transaction isn't possible to carry out, for example in integration with external systems.
-This is the case where a coordinator that mediates this kind of business transaction is needed and that can take compensating actions to resolve the failure in a transaction, if necessary.
+This is the case where a coordinator that mediates this kind of business transaction is needed and that can take compensating actions to resolve the failure in a transaction if necessary.
 In CQRS, it is called a saga or process manager.
 Axon provides an infrastructure to support sagas.

 #### Saga

-A saga is a special type of event listener that manages a business transaction.
+A saga is a special type of an event listener that manages a business transaction.
 Each transaction is handled by one instance of a saga.
 It maintains a state needed to manage the transaction.
 Typically, a saga has a start and an end, both triggered by events.
 All sagas must implement the `Saga` interface.

 Axon provides an implementation of the interface, called `AbstractAnnotatedSaga`, that uses annotations to extend the behavior of the saga instance.
 Similarly to annotated event handlers, there is the `@SagaEventHandler` annotation that marks the event handler method in a saga.
 There is also `@SagaStart` annotation that signifies that the handler method is the starting point of new saga instance.